raven-bootcamp/group3-recipe-search/README.md

 * Recipe search API [EDAMAM](https://www.edamam.com/)
 * [Google Maps API](https://developers.google.com/maps)

+# Instructions For Local Use
+1. Install nodeJS on your local machine (go to https://nodejs.org/en/)
+1. Clone the repository to your local machine
+1. Open a terminal / command line window, and change to the directory with the checked out code
+1. In that directory, run `npm install`
+1. Once it finishes, run `npm run start` : leave this window and don't touch it again
+1. In a separate command line window, move to the same directory with the checked out code
+1. In the directory, run `npm run watch`
+1. Open a browser and go to `localhost:3000` to use the application

 ## Main Features

 * Search for recipes using ingredient search terms